 DOCTOR OF PHILOSOPHY (PH.D.)

-The Counseling Psychology program trains students to become licensed as doctoral-level counseling psychologists (the degree will be awarded in School Psychology-Counseling Psychology Emphasis).
+The Counseling Psychology program trains students to become licensed as doctoral-level counseling psychologists.
 Education is based on the scientist-practitioner model of training and emphasizes community mental health prevention and intervention services for clients with a wide variety of mental health problems.
 Graduates will be prepared to provide evidence-based assessment and treatment services and to conduct research in clinical and university settings.
 Follow this link for more information.

 SCHOOL PSYCHOLOGY (APA-accredited)